-This list has been one of the most popular posts we have ever published, and with the beginning of the fall term upon us we thought this would be a great time to repost it.
+This list has been one of the most popular posts we have ever published.
+Since we just updated and expanded the list, we thought this would be a great time to repost it.

 - Landing the best available job.
 The job-search process is essentially an interconnected set of business communication projects using a variety of media and interpersonal communication skills.
 It’s a great opportunity for students to put their finely tuned skills to work.

 - Positioning oneself for promotional opportunities.
 The managers who make promotional decisions like to keep an eye on up-and-coming talent, and communication skills play a critical role in how those employees perform and how they are perceived by colleagues, customers, and influential executives.

 - Communicating effectively in an increasingly virtual workplace.
 You and your students made heroic efforts to shift to virtual learning during the pandemic.
 One positive outcome of this has been giving students real-life practice at the long-distance communication tasks they will be expected to excel at in today’s workplace—and a modern business communication course helps by showing students how the communication process works and how to apply it in virtual work scenarios.